jwalters30/tf-az-cred-test/README.md

 # tf-az-cred-test
-Used for testing credentials in Azure AD with Terraform
+Used for testing credentials in Azure AD with Terraform.
+Some background info here: https://github.com/jwalters30/Notes/blob/main/AzureIdentity.md

 ## Getting Started